Server-side cursors are implemented in the C API using the

 table, but is converted to a

-Note that the same restrictions apply to internal temporary tables
+variables.
+The same restrictions apply to internal temporary

-created to hold the result set for a cursor as for other uses of
+tables created to hold the result set for a cursor as for other

-implementation is that for a large result set, retrieving its rows
+the implementation is that for a large result set, retrieving

 Cursors are read only; you cannot use a cursor to update rows.